 This guide is what you will need to know to not only survive – but thrive in your first year as a real estate agent and beyond.

-It is everything I did, wish I had done and have learned along the way of a decade as a top producer in the industry.
+It contains everything I did, what I wish I had done and also what I have learned along the way in a decade as a top producer in the industry.

 1. Preparing & Planning